-Author has written 12 stories for Naruto, Bleach, Code Geass, Evangelion, Inheritance Cycle, Gundam 00, Anime X-overs, and Kannazuki no Miko.
+Author has written 13 stories for Naruto, Bleach, Code Geass, Evangelion, Inheritance Cycle, Gundam 00, Anime X-overs, and Kannazuki no Miko.

 Frostmourne (Bleach) – Taken from my scrapped story (feel free to use the first chapter)